chdahlqvist/RSMmap/README.md

     Range of crop sizes considered in the estimation of the RSM map, starting with crop_size and increasing the crop size incrementally by 2 pixels up to a crop size of crop_size + 2 x (crop_range-1).
-* ini_esti: int, optional
-    Number of loss function computations (average contrast) to initialize the Gaussian process used during the Bayesian optimization of the PSF-subtraction technique parameters (APCA, LOCI, KLIP FM and LOCI FM).
-Default is 40.
 * opti_bound: list, optional
     List of boundaries used for the parameter optimization.
         - For APCA: [[L_ncomp,U_ncomp],[L_nseg,U_nseg],[L_delta_rot,U_delta_rot]]